whage/thesis/thesis.md

 Such a violation is called a **type error**.
 It is an inconsistency in a program according to the type system's rules.
 Exactly what constitutes a type error is defined by the type system of the language.
 A program that violates the rules of its type system is often called ill typed.
-A program that conforms to the rules of the language's type system is a well typed program.
+A program that conforms to the rules of the language's type system is a well typed program. [@wiki-type-systems]

-[@wiki-type-systems]

-> Type systems are used to determine whether programs are well behaved [...].
+> Type systems are used to define the notion of well typing, which is itself a static approximation of good behavior [...]
-> Only program sources that comply with a type system should be considered real programs of a typed language;
-> the other sources should be discarded before they are run.
->
-> [@cardelli-96, p.
-2]
+> Well typing further facilitates program development by trapping execution errors before run time. [@cardelli-96, p.
+6]

 Languages where variables can be given (nontrivial) types are called typed languages.
 Languages that don't restrict the range of variables are called untyped languages.
 In these languages, invalid operations